Champions League oficial Resultados en directo y Fantasy

 Chelsea 1-1 aet Bayern (2012, Chelsea win 4-3 on pens)

-Thomas Müller's goal seven minutes from time looked to have earned a deserved victory for Bayern in a final played at their own stadium, but Didier Drogba replied, and Petr Čech then saved an extra-time penalty from former team-mate Arjen Robben to set Chelsea up for a 4-3 success in the shoot-out.
-"It was fate," said Drogba, who had been sent off in his side's 2008 final loss.
+Thomas Müller's goal seven minutes from time appeared to have earned victory for Bayern in a final played at their own stadium, but Didier Drogba replied and then Petr Čech saved an extra-time penalty from former team-mate Arjen Robben to set up Chelsea for a 4-3 shoot-out success.
+"It was fate," said Drogba, who had been sent off in his club's 2008 final loss.
 "I believe a lot in destiny.
-It was written a long time ago but we did not know."
+It was written a long time ago, but we did not know."

 2012 final highlights: Chelsea 1-1 Bayern (4-3 pens)

-Bayern had the trophy whipped from under their noses with late goals in the 1999 and 2012 deciders, and it was Atlético's turn to suffer in 2014 in this high-profile derby.
-Diego Simeone's side led through Diego Godín's first-half finish, but Sergio Ramos headed Madrid level at the death, Gareth Bale, Marcelo and Ronaldo compounding the misery with goals in extra time.
-"That happiness will stay with me forever," Ramos recalled later.
+If Bayern had the trophy whipped from under their noses by late goals in the 1999 and 2012 deciders, it was Atlético's turn to suffer in 2014 in this high-profile derby.
+Diego Simeone's men led through Diego Godín's first-half finish, yet Sergio Ramos headed Madrid level at the death, before Gareth Bale, Marcelo and Cristiano Ronaldo compounded the misery with goals in extra time.
+"That happiness will stay with me forever," Ramos said later.

 Seleccionado para ti